TracyGJG/utilities/README.md

 #### Use Cases

 1. Create an object from an array of strings to be used as an Enumeration set.
-2. Create a lookup object of constants (strings) that maps to properties of a function map obejcts.
+2. Create a lookup object of constants (strings) that map to properties of a function map object.

 ---